 If play is stopped for a bleeding player, it shall be resumed as soon as the bleeding has stopped, the court is cleaned up and contaminated item disposed of.
-A bleeding time out may not exceed fifteen (15) minutes.
-If further bleeding cannot be treated on change overs or set breaks, the match will be terminated
+A bleeding timeout may not exceed fifteen (15) minutes.
+If further bleeding cannot be treated on changeovers or set breaks, the match will be terminated

-If the player is injured during the warm-up period, a substitute may not replace him/her.
+If the player is injured during the warmup period, a substitute may not replace them.